 Abstract

 This paper aims to study the impact of average R&D spending on COVID-19 mortality rate by country.
-We would like to know whether an increase in R&D as a percentage of GDP in a given country has a significant impact on the mortality rate of the country in question.
+We voice would like to know whether an increase in R&D as a percentage of GDP in a given country has a significant impact on the mortality rate of the country in question.
+Is there a research gap?
 The premise is that countries that invest in R&D give more weight to the input of scientists when making policy.
 Additionally, such countries should be more capable of adapting quickly to the new conditions imposed by the pandemic, and thus should have a lower mortality rate.
 Regressing mortality on our variable of interest using OLS yields that R&D spending is insignificant.
-However, by using the number of published research papers per year as an instrument for R&D spending as a percentage of GDP, we can eliminate possible, we surprisingly found that an opposite relationship exists.
+However, by using the number of published research papers per year as an instrument for R&D spending as a percentage of GDP, we can eliminate possible what?, we surprisingly found that an opposite relationship exists explain.

-Introduction
+Introduction and lit.review

 The pandemic that hit the world by the end of 2019 raised many questions about inequality within and across countries.
 One of the most important among these questions was “who was better prepared?” and “how can we react more efficiently to such sudden and unexpected shocks in the future?”
 Only during these times have expressions such as “phase 3 trials” and “statistically significant evidence” become so ubiquitous among the general public.
 Many different approaches and strategies have emerged in managing the pandemic.
 Governments and experts got creative while trying to figure out the best solutions that work for them, given their income, healthcare infrastructure.
 They also have to consider other demographic factors like the age of the population and the prevalence of certain health conditions suspected to have a detrimental effect on the development of the disease amongst individuals.
 “An understanding of factors at the national level associated with a higher population risk for more widespread infection, severity of illness, and mortality is critical.
 The impact of existing national policies, and the association of specific country-level factors with outcomes, is urgently required as many jurisdictions have begun the process of relaxing public health interventions with an accompanying risk of subsequent waves of infection” (Chaudhry et al., 2020).
+This can be summarised or paraphrased

 Elements such as infrastructure and deeply rooted cultural and institutional norms are not easily malleable.
 However, understanding their impact on the development of the pandemic could have a pragmatic use in the future.
-To this end, (Chaudhry et al., 2020) conduct a “A country level analysis measuring the impact of government actions, country preparedness and socioeconomic factors on COVID-19 mortality and related health outcome.”
-They used various sources of publicly available data and indices put into the following categories: Socioeconomic characteristics, health related characteristics, health care capacity, Global Health Security Capabilities (GHS), border closure, and lockdown.
+To this end, Chaudhry et al.(2020) conduct a “A country level analysis measuring the impact of government actions, country preparedness and socioeconomic factors on COVID-19 mortality and related health outcome.”
+They use various sources of publicly available data and indices put into the following categories: Socioeconomic characteristics, health related characteristics, health care capacity, Global Health Security Capabilities (GHS), border closure, and lockdown.
 Their aim was to evaluate the effect of both timing and type of government policy on COVID-19 mortality rates.
 They found that full lockdowns and higher GHS scores positively predicted recovery cases per million.
 Also, they reported that early border closures reduced the peak transmission.
 However, more testing had no effect on cases per million i.e. more information did not help governments react better.
-On the negative side, they found that GDP per capita and smoking prevalence were associated with higher mortality rates.
+On the negative side, they found that GDP per capita and smoking prevalence others, diabetes, high blood pressure etc? were associated with higher mortality rates.
+Ref to pgs, merge with next para